Released on the 7 July 2022, the Measures for the Security Assessment of Outbound Data Transfers becomes effective from 1 September (‘Measures’).

 Security Assessment Procedure

-Security assessments are required to be submitted to the local cyberspace administration and forwarded to the CAC for assessment and approval.
-The assessment and approval are provisioned as 57 days maximum from the submission date, though the authorities may require further supplementary materials or return materials with deficiencies.
+Security assessments are required to be submitted to the local cyberspace administration.
+Then forwarded to the CAC for assessment and approval.
+The assessment and approval are provisioned as 57 days maximum from the submission date.
+Though the authorities may require further supplementary materials or return materials with deficiencies.
 Assessment results are valid for 2 years and shall be reapplied 60 working days before the expiration date.

-Where subsidiaries are required to submit data to overseas headquarters and subject to security assessment, subsidiaries should renegotiate the time-frame in advance to complete the security assessment before transferring data aboard – and include ample time to submit supplementary material if required.
+Where subsidiaries are required to submit data to overseas headquarters and subject to security assessment, subsidiaries should renegotiate the time-frame in advance.
+This allows the security assessment to be completed before transferring data aboard.

 Applicants are required to conduct a self-assessment of the export as part of the security assessment application.
 The self-assessment focuses on the risks posed by the data export to national security and the personal rights of the individuals and organisations of the collected data.
 The Measures stipulate that applicant shall consider the following points in the self-assessment.